The Bankrate promise

 Why it’s the best personal card for a signup bonus

-The United Explorer Card has the best welcome bonus among personal United credit cards.
-Once you sign up, you only need to spend $2,000 within three months in order to earn 40,000 miles.
-We also like the fact you earn double miles in categories outside of United purchases, such as dining, hotels, and food delivery with GrubHub, DoorDash and other eligible services.
+The United Explorer Card has the best points-based welcome bonus among personal United credit cards.
+We also like the fact you earn two miles in categories outside of United purchases, such as dining, hotels, and food delivery with GrubHub, DoorDash and other eligible services.
 You won’t even pay an annual fee the first year ($95 thereafter), and the frequent flyer perks like United Club passes and free checked bags can lead to additional savings.

 United Club℠ Infinite Card